No Products in the Cart

 Compared to traditional weighted blankets, the ones filled with glass beads are heavier.
 But they also make weighted blankets thinner and less bulky.

 Since most weighted blankets have square pockets with fillings inside them and stitched on the outside, the structure makes the weight evenly distributed.
 Glass beads fit right in this category.
-Plus, the glass beads ensure that nothing happens to your weighted blanket during machine wash.
+Plus, the glass beads ensure that nothing happens to your weighted blanket during machine washing.
 They are also dryer-safe.
 Glass bead filling is safe for kids and young adults, too.

 Compared to glass beads, steel shot beads are larger and heavier.
 It goes without saying that they are on the costlier side due to the higher manufacturing costs.
 But in the category of weighted beads, steel shot beads are the best, even if not very popular.